EN

 Eastman offers two grades of Nemasol: metam sodium and metam potassium.
 Both are N-methyldithiocarbamate salts that are commercially available in aqueous solutions.
 Once applied, Nemasol decomposes into methyl isothiocyanate (MITC), the major gaseous active metam metabolite known to act as a broad-spectrum soil fumigant.

 MITC and many other isothiocyanates (ITCs) are generated when crops like Brassicaceae are macerated.
 This process results in the enzymatic (myrosinase) conversion of glucosinolates into corresponding ITCs, many of which demonstrate biological activity.
-This concept is also the basis of biodisinfection — growing appropriate crops on the field to be treated and then followed by incorporation of the fully grown crop.
+This concept is also the basis of biodisinfection — growing appropriate crops on the field to be treated and then incorporating the fully grown crop.
 Alternatively, the crop can be harvested and then spread and incorporated at another field location.
 The problem is that glucosinolate content can fluctuate, so the precise content of the active compound is not known.

 Nemasol provides consistent protection against a vast catalog of soil-inhabiting plant pathogenic organisms such as nematodes, fungi and insects.
 It also aids in the control of weeds and their seeds.